Call for Doctoral Consortium

 Eligibility and Topics

 Ideal candidates will be in the early or mid stages of their PhD, and should have a solid idea of their direction and topic, but should also have room for improvement.
 The DC welcomes applicants from a broad range of disciplines including VR, AR, 3D user interfaces, human-computer interaction, wearable computing, social informatics, information technology, cognitive science, and related fields.

 To apply to the DC, please submit the following two documents via the Precision Conference Doctoral Consortium track at https://new.precisionconference.com/~vr as a single PDF.
 All IEEE VR Doctoral Consortium submissions should be prepared in IEEE Computer Society VGTC format http://junctionpublishing.org/vgtc/Tasks/camera.html and submitted as a PDF.

 - Position paper: Paper submissions should be 2 pages in length including references.
 This position paper must clearly motivate, discuss, and summarize the proposed Ph.D. research, describe how the research fits into and advances research in VR and/or related fields, and report on your progress.
 You may additionally focus on a more specific area of the research if desired.
 In the concluding section, you should identify 2-3 questions/areas for improvement that you would like to discuss during the DC.

 - A one page Curriculum Vitae.

 Financing Your Conference Travel

 Students are encouraged to seek funding from their institutions for registration costs.
 DC participants who also apply as Student Volunteers should refer to the Student Volunteer chairs for funding information.
-Historically, the conference has been able to obtain some funding for students based in the U.S. and as we obtain specific information on other financial support we will update these pages and/or notify accepted student researchers.

-- Jens Grubert - Coburg University, Germany
+- Jens Grubert - Coburg University of Applied Sciences and Arts, Germany

 - Jonathan Ventura - California Polytechnic State University, USA